cadets/trace-data/README.md

 * _new_exec_: new executable if one was started by this event
 * _new_fd_: new file descriptor if one was created by this event
 * _new_pid_: new process id if one was started by this event
+* _procuuid_: A UUID for a process affected by this effect
 * _err_: the `errno` code if connect failed
+* _upath1_: A path associated with the event.
+* _upath2_: A second path associated with the event.
+* _obj1uuid_: A UUID associated with an object (probably a file) affected by this event
+* _obj2uuid_: A UUID associated with an object (probably a file) affected by this event

 Specific applications may have extra attributes: